Master of Business Administration

 The MBA will address the ethical, moral, and philosophical issues related to management and business leadership in a direct and meaningful approach.
 The program is uniquely designed to intertwine a traditional MBA technical curriculum with "people skills" and will cover "the human side of management."
 The MBA program goals and objectives reflect the accomplishment of fostering critical thinking and promoting the ability to create and interpret business data through practice-based research.
 Students who complete the program will be able to carry on a high level of intellectual discourse with regard to business and leadership, and achieve an enhanced professional expertise in their field.

-In 2009 Misericordia University received approval from the Pennsylvania Department of Education to offer an entirely on-line MBA Management concentration.
-Beginning in fall 2010, students may register for the on-line only MBA in Management.
+In 2009 Misericordia University received approval from the Pennsylvania Department of Education to offer an entirely on-line MBA – Management concentration.
+Students may register for the on-line only MBA in Management.
 Some special conditions will apply to the on-line such as visitation requirements and on-line mandatory participation in discussions with business and academic leaders on contemporary issues and topics in business.
 Interested students should contact the Business Department Chair for more information.

 Admission requirements for entry of part-time students into the MBA program:

 Requirements for acceptance of full-time students into the five-year BS/MBA program: